SpicyRicecaker/notes/games/vagabond.md

   - Fears spending the rest of his life in Takezo's shadow
   - Ran away with Akemi & Oko
   - The thieves became prostitutes, and Honiden is now living off of their pay, Oko hates him
+  - Took the name of Sasaki Kojiro
+  - "Losers take their losses with them, but they still have their lives.
+They have to keep going, too!"
 - Shinmen Takezo
   - "The beast"
   - Died in the town of Miyamoto, renamed Miyamoto Musashi
 - Otsu
   - Honiden Matahachi's former fiance
 - Miyamoto Musashi
-  - The man who follows the way of the sword, the man who loves otsu, and...
+  - The man who follows the way of the sword, the man who loves otsu
+  - Believes: Cut down all those who may be stronger than you, to earn the right to be called invincible
+    - Carves out demons

 ## Side Characters
 - Tsujikaze Tenma